grofit/SkypeRoller/readme.md

 //1d6 or //2d8+5 or even //10d100-25

+You can also make requests of other players to alert them to something they need to action

+//Request Perception Check

+Would raise an alert to each client running the roller that they need to make a perception check

+//Version

+Would output the current running version

 ## Setup

 Download the current SkypeRoller build and run the executable contained, or download the project and compile, then run the resulting exe file.

+Due to Skype removing the extras manager in later versions, you may get runtime issues if it is not installed, we recommend using skype version 4.2

 ## Development